-“I'm here with Doug at AGS Stainless and Doug is an estimator and he is going to tell us what he does for the customer when the customer calls.”
+I'm here with Doug at AGS Stainless and Doug is an estimator.
+And he is going to tell us what he does for the customer when the customer calls.

-“Okay, great.
-After you make the estimate and the customer receives it, then what happens next?”
+Okay.
+Great!
+After you make the estimate and the customer receives it, then what happens next?

-“We follow up with the customer to make sure they received it.
+We follow up with the customer to make sure they received it.
 And if they placed the order, we get the information from them for their credit card and the signed paperwork.
 And we send that off to the detailer.

-“All right.
 Okay.
+Well, I'm going to go into detailing now and ask what they do for us.
+Alright.
+Well, thank you, Doug.
+Alright.
+Okay.
 This is Cody and he is a detailer.
-And that means he draws stuff and he's using auto CAD* here.
-So he's gonna draw my railing.
-And, Cody, when a customer is done in estimating and Doug or Brandon hands them off to you, what do you do for the customers?”
+And that means he draws stuff and he's using AutoCAD here.
+So, he's going to draw my railing.
+And Cody, when a customer is done with estimating and Doug or Brandon hands them off to you, what do you do for the customers?

-“What I do for the customer is take their dimensions and put it into our program, lay out our posts based on their dimensions that they give us.
-Once I've done that, I'll send the customer an e-mail with a drawing with their post placements.
+What I do for the customer is take their dimensions and put it into our program to lay out our posts based on their dimensions that they give us.
+Once I've done that, I'll send the customer an email with a drawing with their post placements.
 And when they verify that it's all correct, they send it back signed.
 Then I push it through to get reviewed.

-“Okay.
-And once it's reviewed what’s, what happens next?
-Are you done with the customer then?”
+Okay.
+And once it's reviewed, what happens next?
+Are you done with the customer then?

-“After that, once I have finished that, I'm done with the customer and it will be pushed through to get fabricated and then, it leaves a shop here and goes to you.
+After that - once I have finished that, I'm done with the customer and it will be pushed through to get fabricated.
+And then it leaves a shop here and goes to you.

-“Okay.
 Okay.
-So I guess i’m going to head out to the shop and see how they put this stuff together for me.
+Okay.
+So, I guess I'm going to head out to the shop and see how they put this stuff together for me.

 Alright.
 Have fun.
-It’s nice meeting you.”
+It was nice meeting you.

-“Hi.
+Hi.
 I'm Ryan.
 The first thing that we do from detailing is we'll bring them over to cutting.
-We'll cut the post all down to length and we'll load ’em up into the CNC to get all their holes drilled into them.
-And I'll bring ’em off the welding.
-At welding. we’ll weld on the two hole top* and we’ll weld on the base cap.
-And different kinds of post too, we’ll weld on a base plate or round top, depending on what you request.
-And from the welding station will bring them over to cleaning here, which we'll take our Scotch Brite and our, and our cleaning stick here.
-We'll just polish the base plate and we'll go up to the top, we’ll polish this part also and polish the whole post, make it look all good.
-And then we'll bring it over to our packaging station, where we'll put it in poly tube and put bubble wrap around either end of the post.
-And then we'll package them up in a box and send them out to you.”
+We'll cut the post all down to length and we'll load them up into the CNC to get all their holes drilled into the post.
+And I'll bring them off to welding.
+At welding, we're welding on the two-hole top and we're welding on the base cap and different kinds of posts too.
+We're welding on the base plate or round top depending on what you request.
+And from the welding station, we'll bring them over to cleaning here, which is where we'll take our Scotch-Brite® and our cleaning stick here.
+We'll just polish the base plate and we'll go up to the top.
+We'll polish this part also and polish the whole post to make it look all good.
+And then we'll bring it over to our packaging station where we'll put it in poly tube and put bubble wrap on either end of the post.
+And then we'll package them up in a box and send them out to you.

-“There you go.
-Have a good one!”
+There you go.
+Have a good one!